 “Overwhelmed” is a word that describes how you may feel when you first bring home your newborn.
-Thoughts of “I’m not prepared for this!” to “How could the hospital trust us with this precious life?” may scurry through your mind as you try to meet all of your baby’s needs.
-Don’t despair.
+Thoughts of “I’m not prepared for this!” to “How could the hospital trust us with this precious life?” may scurry through your mind as you try to meet all of your baby’s needs and bond with him or her.
+Don’t despair about what you need to do to care for your newborn..
 Here are some great tips for you as a new parent from those who have been in your shoes.

 The two places where this issue was the worst was in the crib and on the changing table.
 Over time,